test-er-8-or/tic-tac-toe-updated/README.md

 We'll that's pretty good for now.
 But what's really happening on each click?
 There are tools to help us find out.
 We'll use Chrome's [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension.
 Once installed, we can open the Developer's console and click on the "React" tab.
 Then reload the page.
 This tab shows us the hierarchy of our React components and is worth a class or two in its own right.

-At the top of the React Developer Tools pane you should see a "highlight updates" checkbox.
-Make sure it's checked:
+At the top of the React Developer Tools pane you should see a gear icon.
+Click it then make sure that the "highlight updates" checkbox is checked:

 ![Highlighting updates](./assets/highlight-updates.png)